DicuC/password-generator/README.md

 # Password Generator

-This project is a simple password generator with a graphical user interface (GUI) built using `PyQt5`.
-The application allows users to generate a random password of a specified length and copy it to the clipboard.
+This project is a simple password generator with a graphical user interface (GUI) built using PyQt5.
+The application allows users to generate a complex, URL-encoded password of a specified length and copy it to the clipboard.

 ## Features

-- Generate a random password with a default length of 16 characters.
+- Generate a random, complex password with a default length of 16 characters.
+- Passwords include uppercase, lowercase, digits, and special characters.
+- Passwords are automatically URL-encoded to handle special characters.
-- Specify a custom password length.
+- Specify a custom password length (minimum of 4 characters).
-- Copy the generated password to the clipboard.
+- Copy the generated encoded password to the clipboard.

 ## Requirements